-Each Fund is subject to management risk because it is an actively managed investment portfolio.
-PIMCO and each individual portfolio manager will apply investment techniques and risk analysis in making investment decisions for the Funds.
-There can be no quarantee that these decisions will produce the desired results or that the due diligence conducted by PIMCO and individual portfolio managers will expose all material risks associated with an investment.
+Each Fund and the Subsidiary are subject to management risk because they are actively managed investment portfolios.
+PIMCO and each individual portfolio manager will apply investment techniques and risk analysis in making investment decisions for the Funds and the Subsidiary, but there can be no guarantee that these decisions will produce the desired results or that the due diligence conducted by PIMCO and individual portfolio managers will expose all material risks associated with an investment.
 Additionally, PIMCO and individual portfolio managers may not be able to identify suitable investment opportunities and may face competition from other investment managers when identifying and consummating certain investments.
-Certain securities or other instruments in which a Fund seeks to invest may not be available in the quantities desired, including in circumstances where other funds for which PIMCO acts as investment adviser, including funds with names, investment objectives and policies, and/or portfolio management teams, similar to the Fund, are seeking to invest in the same or similar securities or instruments.
+Certain securities or other instruments in which a Fund or the Subsidiary seeks to invest may not be available in the quantities desired including in circumstances where other funds for which PIMCO acts as investment adviser, including funds with names, investment objectives and policies, and/or portfolio management teams, similar to the Fund, are seeking to invest in the same or similar securities or instruments.
 In addition, regulatory restrictions, actual or potential conflicts of interest or other considerations may cause PIMCO to restrict or prohibit participation in certain investments.
 In such circumstances, PIMCO or the individual portfolio managers may determine to purchase other securities or instruments as substitutes.
-Such substitute securities or instruments may not perform as intended, which could result in losses to the Fund.
+Such substitute securities or instruments may not perform as intended, which could result in losses to the Fund or the Subsdiary.
 To the extent a Fund employs strategies targeting perceived pricing inefficiencies, arbitrage strategies or similar strategies, it is subject to the risk that the pricing or valuation of the securities and instruments involved in such strategies may change unexpectedly, which may result in reduced returns or losses to the Fund.
 Each Fund is also subject to the risk that deficiencies in the internal systems or controls of PIMCO or another service provider will cause losses for the Fund or hinder Fund operations.
 For example, trading delays or errors (both human and systemic) could prevent a Fund from purchasing a security expected to appreciate in value.
 Additionally, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to PIMCO and each individual portfolio manager in connection with managing the Funds and may also adversely affect the ability of the Funds to achieve their investment objectives.
 There also can be no assurance that all of the personnel of PIMCO will continue to be associated with PIMCO for any length of time.
-The loss of services of one or more key employees of PIMCO could have an adverse impact on the Fund's ability to realize its investment objective.
+The loss of services of one or more key employees of PIMCO could have an adverse impact on the Fund's and the Subsidiary's, as applicable, ability to realize its investment objective.